The Seiberg-Witten Equations on Manifolds with Boundary II: Lagrangian Boundary Conditions for a Floer Theory: Proofs of the Main Theorems

 The above isomorphism is by the usual Hodge theory on manifolds with boundary.
 From just the bounds (\ref{energyboundS^1}), we have no a priori control of $ \|(A_i-A_\rf)^h\|_{L^p}$.
 However, we still have some gauge freedom left, namely, we can consider the following group of harmonic gauge transformations

 which preserve the Coulomb-Neumann gauge.
 The map $g \mapsto g^{-1}dg$ maps $\G_{h,n}$ onto the lattice $H^1(Y; 2\pi i\Z)$ inside $H^1(Y;i\R)$.
-Thus, modulo gauge transformations in $\G_{h,n}$, the term $(A_i-A_\rf)^h$ is controlled up to a compact torus.
 Hence, by redefining the $A_i$ by gauge transformations in $\G_{h,n}$, we can arrange that the $(A_i-A_\rf)^h$ are bounded uniformly, which together with (\ref{energyboundS^1}) and (\ref{controlA}) implies that we have a uniform bound

 for some absolute constant $C$ (where $C$ denotes some constant independent of the $(A_i,\Phi_i)$, whose value may change from line to line).

 From (\ref{energyboundS^1}) and (\ref{controlA2}), we have the control